Getting Started with qnexus¶

 Within Nexus Jupyterhub¶

-Within the JupyterHub environment within Nexus, user authentication is not required for qnexus
+Within the JupyterHub environment within Nexus, user authentication is not required for qnexus.
+The workflow defined for user using qnexus in external environments does not need to be followed.

 Project Setup¶

-Nexus additionally provides a way for you to create custom labels to organise your data within a project, these are called Properties
+Nexus additionally provides a way for you to create custom labels to organise your data within a project, these are called Properties.

 Learn more about Projects and properties in qnexus.